-In the time it takes to drink your coffee, experts in the field will explain how they are using Axion's technology to better understand life's circuitry.
+In the time it takes to drink your coffee, experts in the field will explain how they are using Axion's technology to empower their research.

 In our daily lives we are increasingly exposed to man-made chemicals, including pharmaceutical compounds, antimicrobials, flame retardants, food-additives, and pesticides.
 It is well known that nervous system function is particularly sensitive to disruption by a wide variety of compounds.
 Consequently, approaches to assess neurotoxicity in a high-throughput screen are required.
 However, neuroactivity is a complex health endpoint, and existing assays don’t cover the breadth of potential neurotoxicity-related targets.
 In this webinar, Dr. Marissa Kosnik (Stockholm University) in collaboration with US Environmental Protection Agency, demonstrates how measuring compound-induced changes to the spontaneous firing activity of neural cells in an MEA assay can efficiently screen for diverse chemical activities relevant to neurotoxicity, and that chemical structure may be predictive of response patterns.

 Glioblastoma is a particularly aggressive form of brain cancer, and has no effective treatments.
 Consequently, new therapeutic approaches, such as immunotherapies, are urgently needed to improve patient outcomes.
 One such therapy is chimeric antigen receptor (CAR) T cell therapy, a form of targeted immunotherapy that involves the modification of a patient’s own T cells to target specific antigens expressed on the tumor cell surface.
-In this webinar, Dr. Lohitash Karumbaiah and Megan Logan (University of Georgia), use label-free impedance measurements to assess in real-time, the targeting potency of activated human T cells on glioma cell monolayers and demonstrate the value of using an in vitro impedance-based assay to access therapeutic CAR T-cell potency against glioblastoma.
+In this webinar, Dr. Lohitash Karumbaiah and Megan Logan (University of Georgia) use label-free impedance measurements to assess the targeting potency of activated human T cells on glioma cell monolayers in real-time, and they demonstrate the value of using an in vitro impedance-based assay to access therapeutic CAR T-cell potency against glioblastoma.

 Epilepsy is a devastating neurological disease caused by an imbalance in the electrical signals between the cells of the brain.
 It affects 1% of newborns and very young children.
 In children, 1/3 of all cases fail to respond to currently available medication.
 The primary challenge in the fight against epilepsy is the lack of model systems that effectively mirror what goes wrong in human patients.
 In this webinar, Dr. Evangelos Kiskinis (Northwestern University), demonstrates how patient-specific neurons in vitro recapitulate the neural firing patterns observed in patient EEGs in vivo.
 Using this platform Dr. Kiskinis hopes to be able to predict what drug would work best for each patient, removing the trial-and-error approach to epilepsy therapy.

 Fragile X syndrome is the most prevalent genetic form of intellectual disability.
 There is no cure or treatment due in part to the complexity in the Fragile X syndrome neuronal circuitry.
-In this webinar, Dr. John Graef (Fulcrum Therapeutics), demonstrates how using CRISPR gene-editing and patient-derived cells Fulcrum can create the Fragile X syndrome phenotype in a dish.
-Moreover, this approach has enabled an estimate of the level of FMRP protein expression required to correct the observed Fragile X syndrome phenotype.
+In this webinar, Dr. John Graef (Fulcrum Therapeutics) demonstrates how Fulcrum can create the Fragile X syndrome phenotype in a dish using CRISPR gene-editing and patient-derived cells.

 Long QT syndrome, also referred to as LQTS, is a genetic disorder which affects the repolarization of the heart after a heartbeat.
 This prolonged repolarization of the heart is observed as a lengthening of the QT interval in the electrocardiogram, hence the disorders name.
 A long QT interval can upset the careful timing of the heartbeat and trigger dangerous heart rhythms which can result in fainting, seizures, or sudden death.
 In this webinar, Dr. Vincenzo Macri (STEMCELL Technologies) discusses how the stem cell culture and gene editing technologies being developed by his lab can be used to recreate these patient heart beats in a dish.